 Investors should keep in mind that foreign brokerages are not regulated by U.S. regulatory agencies, which means that they should look into the reliability of foreign regulatory agencies.
 There are many examples of foreign brokerages that have shut down overnight resulting in a complete loss of capital.
 International trading can also be more expensive than domestic trading, and certain rules may apply (such as limitations on trading in certain markets).

 Investors purchasing foreign stock may also be liable to pay capital gains taxes to tax agencies in other countries.
 For example, an investor that made a profit trading Chinese shares may have to pay taxes on those gains in China.
-The only exception are countries that have pre-existing agreements in place with the U.S. to avoid double-taxation.
+The only exception is countries that have pre-existing agreements in place with the U.S. to avoid double-taxation.
 For more information see: How to Pay Taxes on Foreign Investments.
 Some brokers may also charge currency conversion fees on top of each trade that can add up over time and take a bite out of profitability.

-International investors that don’t want the hassle associated with buying and selling foreign stock may want to consider international ETFs, U.S.-traded ADRs, or purchasing actively-managed mutual funds targeting foreign markets.
+International investors that don’t want the hassle associated with buying and selling foreign stock may want to consider international ETFs, U.S.-traded ADRs, or purchasing actively managed mutual funds targeting foreign markets.

-International ETFs let investors target regional or country-specific markets with broad exposure, while actively-managed mutual funds may offer value-driven or other approaches.
+International ETFs let investors target regional or country-specific markets with broad exposure, while actively managed mutual funds may offer value-driven or other approaches.
 These securities may be worth considering for investors that don’t want to invest the time and energy in analyzing foreign stocks, which can be a daunting process given that corporate and financial information isn’t always reliable and up-to-date.

 ADRs represent a more direct way to invest in foreign markets using U.S.-traded securities.
 Often, these ADRs are blue-chip companies that are dual-listed in the U.S. and on their home exchange.
 While the value of these two listings may vary, there is rarely a persistent discount since arbitrage traders can profit from the difference if it becomes too wide.
 This makes them a compelling investment even if liquidity is limited.